ArttuJanhunen/CloudEdgeGroup/README.md

 * Run `helm install <desired deployment name> ./edgemess`
 * Run `minikube ip` -> this will be the ip where your deployment is visible
 * You should be able to access your deployment in minikube ip
+* Wait for the keycloak to start.
+This takes approximately 5 minutes.
-* `<minikube ip>/` as path in the browser should show keycloak frontpage, add another '/' to fetch media
+* `<minikube ip>/keycloak` as path in the browser should show keycloak frontpage.
 * `<minikube ip>/nextcloud` as path in browser should show nextcloud frontpage